-- 3.1 Governance is about how South Derbyshire District Council ensures that it does the right things, in the right way, for the right people in a timely, inclusive, open and accountable manner.
-As such, it comprises the systems, processes, culture and values by which it is directed and controlled and through which it accounts to, engages and leads its local community. - 3.2 Governance concerns everybody and covers the whole Authority.
-In recent years, it has assumed a higher profile across public services.
-This is due to greater expectations from stakeholders, together with a need to avoid previous incidence of "scandals" around financial reporting, public conduct and accountability.
+3.1 Governance is about how South Derbyshire District Council ensures that it does the right things, in the right way, for the right people in a timely, inclusive, open and accountable manner.
+As such, it comprises the systems, processes, culture and values by which the Council is directed and controlled and through which it accounts to, engages and leads its local community.